go-goe/goe/README.md

 	Password  	string
 }
 ```
+> [!NOTE]
-> By default the field "Id" is primary key and all ids of integers are auto increment
+> By default the field "Id" is primary key and all ids of integers are auto increment.

 [Back to Contents](#content)
 ### Setting primary key